railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_outlook.rst

 * which color to give emails transferred to Open ERP.

-Once the server data entry is completed, click  *Test the Connection*  to check that your parameters make it function correctly.
+Once the server data entry is completed, click :guilabel:`Test the Connection` to check that your parameters make it function correctly.

 .. figure::  images/outlook_config.png
    :align: center